HelloGit-ty/A-etH0und/README.md

 # A$$etH0und

-**Abstract** – With my focus on offensive security I have developed the tool A$$etH0und.
+**Abstract** – With my focus on offensive security I have developed this little tool A$$etH0und.
 Now this tool’s best part is that with a little tweak it can be used easily in blue teaming (asset monitoring) but the current version of this tool is made by keeping red teaming ops in mind.
 A$$etH0und is an asset tracking tool for any corporate network that has assets which speaks IPv4 (which is pretty much any corp network).
 It can